Élite 1

-Élite 1 Féminine (since 2018, and previously Top 8 from 2015 to 2018) is the top national league for women's rugby union clubs in France.
+Élite 1 Féminine (since 2018, known as Axa Élite 1 for sponsorship reasons) is the top national league for women's rugby union clubs in France.
 It was founded from the 1971–1972 season under the aegis of the French Women's Rugby Association before being taken over by the French Women's Rugby Federation, it has been organized by the French Rugby Federation since 1989.
 The first season was won by the ASVEL Rugby women's team.